tskit-dev/tsdate/docs/methods.md

-We are in the process of writing a formal description of the algorithm, but in summary, this approach uses an expectation propagation ("message passing") approach to update the gamma distribution for each node based on the times of connected nodes and the mutations on connected edges.
+We are in the process of writing a formal description of the algorithm, but in summary, this approach uses an expectation propagation ("message passing") approach to update the gamma distribution for each node based on the ages of connected nodes and the mutations on connected edges.
 Updates take the form of moment matching against an iteratively refined approximation to the posterior, which makes this method very fast.

-The iterative expectation propagation should converge to a fixed point that approximately minimizes KL divergence between the true posterior distribution and the approximation {cite}`minka2001expectation`.
+The iterative expectation propagation should converge to a fixed point that approximately minimizes Kullback-Leibler divergence between the true posterior distribution and the approximation {cite}`minka2001expectation`.
 At the moment, when `method="variational_gamma"`, a relatively large number of iterations is used (which testing indicates is